 I purchased my flight and accommodation package six months ahead of time on Expedia.
 I also redeemed a $25 Expedia+ coupon from all the points I accumulated.

 I flew with Delta Air Lines and stayed at Loft Hostel.
 Hostels in Iceland aren’t as cheap as other parts of Europe but it’s still a cost-effective option.
 If hostels aren’t your thing, search for hotels and guest houses in Reykjavík here.

 For my second trip to Iceland, I booked my flight and lodging separately.
 I flew with Icelandair and booked my flights three months before departure.
 My round-trip ticket to Reykjavík from New York City cost $273.45 USD.
-This is the cheapest flight that I’ve ever seen to Reykjavík on a non-budget airline.
+At the time, this was the cheapest flight that I’ve ever seen to Reykjavík on a non-budget airline.
 Also, flying with Icelandair meant that the first checked bag was free!
 The average flight to Reykjavík from New York City costs well over $400 USD.

 During this trip, I stayed at Kex Hostel Reykjavík in a six-bed female dorm for 6,800 ISK or $63.11 USD per night.
 I saved $36.10 USD this time around by finding an amazing flight deal and booking the essentials separately.
 I recommend signing up for Thrifty Traveler Premium to find incredible flight deals worldwide.